extemporelang/vscode-extempore/README.md

 - `0.0.4`: top-level eval, pretty blinking on eval, sharedir stuff

+- `0.0.5`:
+  - improved formatting (sets `editor.formatOnType: true` by default)
+  - use `EXTEMPORE_PATH` env var if set
+  - add `Extempore Help` command to jump to docs website
+  - plays nicer with paredit/parinfer

 ## Developer Notes

 To work on this VSCode extension (any help is appreciated!) you need to: